barkbay/toy/README.md

 TOY is just a proof of concept, I did it on my spare time, it is definitely not a reference for implementing YARN applications.
-If you want to to do so I suggest you to have a look at [Apache Twill](http://twill.incubator.apache.org/) project.
+If you want to do so I suggest you to have a look at [Apache Twill](http://twill.incubator.apache.org/) project.

 Requirements
 ------------